altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 *Rossin put his hands up in a calming gesture*
 'R::Let this play out, it is what I was trying to tell you earlier' *She backed down*
-*Albert left the room, and was back in moments*
-~He was holding another scrawny police officer by the collar~ ~In Albert's grip raised just enough for his black shoes to leave the floor~ "F::Well that was fast.
+*Albert walked out of the room, and was back in moments* ~He was holding another scrawny police officer by the collar~ ~In Albert's grip raised just enough for his black shoes to leave the floor~ "F::Well that was fast.
 Looks like...